-The resolution of the coarse continuum for a particular model can be changed with the set continuum resolution command described on page 279.
-The resolution of particular parts of the continuum can be changed by changing the file continuum_mesh.ini in the data directory.
-If you change the continuum resolution either way you will need to recompile the stellar continuua and grain opacities so that their energy grid agrees with that used by the code.
+be.
+This is all described in the Chapter The Continuum Mesh in Part 2 of this document.
+The resolution of the coarse continuum for a particular model can also be changed with the set continuum resolution command described on page 280.
+If you change the continuum resolution you will need to recompile the stellar continuua and grain opacities so that their energy grid agrees with that used by the code.